JamieBort/PuppyLove/README.md

 - [X] 1.
 Make this match the markup image.
 - [X] 2.
 Remove 'old' directory.
 - [ ] 3.
-Make this look appropriate mobile devices.
+Make this look appropriate on mobile devices.
   - [ ] a.
 Style header such that 'Dog Breeds' is on one line.
   - [ ] b.
 Style table.
   - [ ] c.
 Style form.
 - [ ] 4.
-Make this look appropriate tablet devices.
+Make this look appropriate on tablet devices.
     - [ ] a. [place holder]
 - [ ] 5.
 Clean up tags (id and class) so the css consists of as few of lines of code as necessary.
 - [ ] 6.
 Delete commented out, unused code.